 - 3/4 to 1 tablespoon sea salt

-Yields 1 quart.
 Combine beets and salt in a mixing bowl.
 Let sit 5 minutes for the mixture to get watery.
 Pack in a clean quart-size jar, leaving 1 inch of head space for release of juices and gases.
 Cover tightly with lid or airlock.
-Let ferment at room temperature for two days.
+Let ferment at room temperature for 2 days.
 Burp jar as needed.
 Chill.

 Or, I love to drizzle with plain yogurt, then sprinkle with sea salt and dried mint.

-Here’s my recipe for beet kvass.
-Combine with carrots for carrot-beet kvass!
+Also, combine with carrots for carrot-beet kvass!

 Roasted Beet and Watermelon Salad from MyHumbleKitchen.com

-What About the Greens?
+What About The Greens?